 Homeless: Doug and his family have been involved with the Union Rescue Mission in providing food and shelter for the homeless of Los Angeles.

 Doug married Bonnie in April of 1994.
 They have three children.
-Tiffany is 23 years old and works as a Behavioral Therapist.
+Tiffany was married in July of 2021 and is now working as a licensed Applied Behavioral Analyst for McRory Pediatric Serivces.
 She loves reading and practicing calligraphy.
-Brennan is 21 and a Senior at Santa Clara University.
-He runs track and loves sports.
-Juliette is 17 years old and attends Gonzaga University.
+Brennan is 24 and works as an account executive for Apex Systems in San Jose California.
+Juliette is 20 years old and attends Gonzaga University as a Senior.
 She is the resident artist and entrepreneur of the family.
 Doug and Bonnie live in Tarzana and have since 1994.